Aleksa Maraš

-Aleksa Maraš (born 9 October 2001) is a Montenegrin professional footballer who plays as a striker for Greek Super League club Panserraikos, on loan from Bulgarian side Botev Plovdiv.
+Aleksa Maraš (born 9 October 2001) is a Montenegrin professional footballer who plays as a striker for Slovak club FC Košice.

 Early life

 He was born in 2001 in Montenegro.
 He is the son of Montenegrin footballer Drago Maraš.

 Career

 In 2023, he signed for Montenegrin side Mladost Donja Gorica.
 He was regarded as one of the club's most important players.

 In June 2024, he moved to Bulgarian First League side Botev Plovdiv.
 On 8 August 2024, he scored his first goal for the club in a 2–1 home win against Zrinjski Mostar in the UEFA Conference League third qualifying round.

 Style of play

 He mainly operates as a striker.
 He is known for his strength.